Best Fireproof Safe for Cash and Documents

 • Not waterproof

-Interestingly, it’s ELT Verified to protect CDs and USBs during a fire but not UL rated (the UL rating requires the internal temperature to be lower).
+Interestingly, it’s ELT-verified to protect CDs and USBs during a fire but is not UL-rated (the UL rating requires the internal temperature to be lower).

-The main downside is the locking mechanism and plastic latch which feels a little flimsy.
+The main downside is the locking mechanism and plastic latch, which feels slightly flimsy.
 The single key doesn’t provide much in the way of security.
 Several users have also reported issues with the handle breaking.

 Given the weight of the box, its capacity is reasonable, but you’ll need to fold A4 documents to fit them in.
-Overall, this is a cheap, lightweight box that’s a great option if you want a portable fire-safe storage box.
+Overall, this cheap, lightweight box is a great option if you want a portable fire-safe storage box.

 • Lightweight